sueszli/blog/2024-02-18 job market.md

 - a) if you're optimizing for compensation, you can avoid competition by doing something in high demand that most people avoid (ie. blue collar jobs, cobol programming).

-- b) if you're optimizing for personal fulfillment, you can avoid competition by delaying your earnings (ie. by studying more, working for a non-profit).
+- b) if you're optimizing for personal fulfilment, you can avoid competition by delaying your earnings (ie. by studying more, working for a non-profit).

 to clarify: